ChenYangyao/dwarf_assembly_bias/README.md

 Code samples are organized as individual programs, scripts or jupyter-notebooks, each for a specific procedure in producing the results in the paper.
-All code samples are put under ``docs/code_samples``:
+All code samples are put under [docs/code_samples/](docs/code_samples):
-- ``cal_2pccf/``: program for 2PCCF computation.
+- [cal_2pccf/](docs/code_samples/cal_2pccf/): program for 2PCCF computation.
-- ``cov_fit.py``, ``fit_bias.py``: measuring the covariance matrix and fitting the relative bias.
+- [cov_fit.py](docs/code_samples/cov_fit.py), [fit_bias.py](docs/code_samples/fit_bias.py): measuring the covariance matrix and fitting the relative bias.
-- ``cal_halomass.py``: HI-based halo mass estimation by assuming Burkert profile.
+- [cal_halomass.py](docs/code_samples/cal_halomass.py): HI-based halo mass estimation by assuming Burkert profile.
-- ``theory.ipynb``: theoretical interpretations (galaxy-galaxy and galaxy-cosmic web 2PCCF, abundance matching, model of self-interaction dark matter).
+- [theory.ipynb](docs/code_samples/theory.ipynb): theoretical interpretations (galaxy-galaxy and galaxy-cosmic web 2PCCF, abundance matching, model of self-interaction dark matter).

 ### Data for the figures

 Here we provide all the data sheets, and scripts to load the data sheets and generate the figures exactly as those presented in the paper.
-All of these are held under ``docs/figures``.
+All of these are held under [docs/figures/](docs/figures/).
 Specifically,
-- ``data/``: Excel data sheets, one for each Figure or Extended Data Figure.
+- [data/](docs/figures/data/): Excel data sheets, one for each Figure or Extended Data Figure.
-- ``plots_observation.py``: scripts to generate observational figures (Fig. 1 and Extended Data Figs. 1-7).
+- [plots_observation.py](docs/figures/plots_observation.py): scripts to generate observational figures (Fig. 1 and Extended Data Figs. 1-7).
-- ``plots_theory.ipynb``: scripts to generate theoretical figures (Figs. 2, 3, 4 and Extended Data Fig. 8).
+- [plots_theory.ipynb](docs/figures/plots_theory.ipynb): scripts to generate theoretical figures (Figs. 2, 3, 4 and Extended Data Fig. 8).

 ## For developers